dvbern/oss-maven-parent-pom-minimal/README.md

 used by "pom" and "jar" packaging.

-In addition (and to comply to company standards), the following additional configuration is made:
+In addition, (and to comply to company standards), the following additional configuration is made:
 * Configure deployment to DVB Nexus
 * Configure jgitflow
 * Configure static code analysis (spotbugs, pmd, checkstyle plugins)